Debith/py2traits/README.md

 ------------

-Traits are classes which contain methods that can be used to extend other classes, similar to mixins.
-Idea is to improve code reusability where code is divided into simple building blocks that can be then combined into actual classes.
+Traits are classes which contain methods that can be used to extend other classes, similar to mixins, with exception that traits do not use inheritance.
+Instead, traits are composed into other classes.
+That is;
+methods, properties and internal state is copied to master object.

+The point is to improve code reusability by dividing code into simple building blocks that can be then combined into actual classes.

 Read more from wikipedia: http://en.wikipedia.org/wiki/Traits_class